 Dr. Katrina Lantos Swett serves as President of the Lantos Foundation for Human Rights and Justice.
 She is the former Chair and Vice-Chair of the United States Commission on International Religious Freedom (USCIRF) and teaches Human Rights and American Foreign Policy at Tufts University.

-Nury Turkel is Chair of the United States Commission on International Religious Freedom.
-He is a Senior Fellow at the Hudson Institute and a member of the Council on Foreign Relations.
+Nury Turkel is an attorney, author, foreign policy expert, and advocate with nearly two decades of experience working in the intersection of law, business, government, and the human rights community.
+He is a Commissioner on the United States Commission on International Religious Freedom, a Senior Fellow at the Hudson Institute and a member of the Council on Foreign Relations.

 Frank Wolf served 17 terms representing Virginia in the House of Representatives and he is the author of the International Religious Freedom Act.
 Wolf founded and served as Co-Chairman of the Tom Lantos Human Rights Commission.
 He currently serves as a Commissioner on the United States Commission for International Religious Freedom.